Physautotype: Brief history

 On his way to England, Niépce met in Paris with Louis Daguerre, who had a reputation as camera obscura specialist.
 Hoping to shorten the exposure time of his bitumen process, Niépce decided in 1829, to associate Daguerre to his research.
-This association did not bring any noticeable progress to the bitumen process, however, the two partners discovered new photographic processes using as photosensitive agents tree resins and the residue of lavender oil distillation.
+This association did not bring any noticeable progress to the bitumen process; however, the two partners discovered new photographic processes using as photosensitive agents tree resins and the residue of lavender oil distillation.
 With those, the exposure time went down to about 8 hours in the sun.

 Chemical principle

 The resin is melted and a little portion of it is dissolved on alcohol.
 Then a silver plate, a glass plate or a mirror is coated with the solution and allowed to dry on a tray.
 Once it's completely dry, the alcohol evaporation leaves a residue of tiny dispersed resin particles that give the plate a white, blurry appearance.

 When exposed to the sun, the exposed areas seem to polymerize becoming insoluble, while the unexposed areas are still soluble.
-The plate is developed over a tray with petroleum-derived spirits like kerosene and turpentine, which washes away the unexposed areas.
-The process lasts 5 to 10 minutes and the solvent must never touch the plate.
+The plate is developed over a tray with spirits like kerosene and turpentine, which wash away the unexposed areas.
+The process lasts 5 to 10 minutes, and the solvent must never touch the plate.
 If left over the vapors for longer, the plate continues developing itself, with the final product of a clear plate with nothing on it.